hashZero1/DailyFoodsV2/README.md

 # React + Vite

-## DailyFoods A Recipe finder webapp where you can search and find your favourite recipe.
+## DailyFoods A Recipe finder Web App where you can search and find your favourite recipe.

 # Steps to initialize this project